CASE STUDY

 VoltSafe Marine pedestals installed at Wigwam!

-Here's how VoltSafe Marine works in the real world: our specially designed smart power pedestals—grey ones in the photo—will replace traditional ones (imagine a large outdoor version of your home power outlet).
+Here's how VoltSafe Marine works: our specially designed smart power pedestals—grey ones in the photo—will replace traditional ones (imagine a large outdoor version of your home power outlet), and offer smart features and safety measures.

-They connect directly to our marina management app that I mentioned, and giving managers one place to manage power, reservations, and billing.
+They connect directly to our marina management software, giving marina managers an enhanced ability to manage power and streamline reservations and billing.

 Overview